Alexandr5321/Alexandr5321/README.md

 I worked for a recycling company for 4 years, and my job was customer service control and sustainability of the urban environment.
 I decided to change my career path and I've always been interested in the IT field, but I didn't get to start my jorney in IT.
 Recently I got this opportunity and immediately started to immerse myself in the IT profession, as a backend developer.
 ## Skills
 - I've knowledge of Python
-- Front-End development(HTML, CSS, Java_Script) - it's not my strongest skill, but I'm able to handle some problems related to frontend during a project.
+- Front-End development(HTML, CSS, Java_Script) - I'm able to handle some problems related to frontend during a project.
 - Data Analysis (SQL, Numpy)
 - Frameworks (Django)
 ## Projects